specklesystems/speckle-docs-OLD/user/rhino.md

 ![Stream receive operation](./img-rhino/rhino-stream-receive.gif)

-In order to prevent overriding existing layers/objects in the file.
-All received objects will be placed in a nested layer structure containing all the layers that the sent objects were placed to, with a parent layer with a name in the format `<STREAM_NAME>: <BRANCH_NAME> @ <COMMIT>`.
+In order to prevent overriding existing layers/objects in the file, all received objects will be placed in a nested layer structure.

+This structure will contain all the layers. that the sent objects were placed to, with a parent layer with a name in the format `<STREAM_NAME>: <BRANCH_NAME> @ <COMMIT>`.

 ![Commit layers](./img-rhino/rhino-stream-receive-nested-layers.png)

-In the following screenshot, you can appreciate the difference between the existing layers of the sent objects, and the layers created by Speckle when receiving the data back; as well as the overlapping received objects(gray) with the original objects (blue and red).
+In the following screenshot, you can appreciate the difference between:

+1. the original layers of the sent objects,
+2. and the layers created by Speckle when receiving the data back;

+as well as the overlapping received objects(gray) with the original objects (blue and red).

 ![Received layers pattern](./img-rhino/rhino-stream-receive-layers.png)